 In February 2016, Healy signed a 3-year contract extension with Leinster.
 While also missing the summer tour to South Africa with Ireland due to injury.
 The 60 times Ireland capped prop came on for the last 20 minutes of the momentous victory against New Zealand in Chicago.

 Healy is starting to show a return to form following a series of neck and knee injuries, well regarded for his dominant scrummaging, work rate and ball carrying ability, Healy has lost his starting role to fellow Leinster man Jack McGrath, but will be looking to hit the previous heights that made him one of the best props in the game.

 Healy was included in Ireland's squad to tour Australia after a successful season with Leinster that saw his side win the Champions Cup and Pro14 title.

-The Leinster legend heads into the 2018/19 season with 81 test caps for his country as well as 191 appearances and 22 tries for his province.
+The Leinster legend went into the 2018/19 season with 81 test caps for his country as well as 191 appearances and 22 tries for his province.

 |2007 - present|

 |British & Irish Lions